 Old Home and Foundation Issues?
 Contact Crossroads!

 One of the standard solutions for these problems is installing additional piers or columns deep into the ground to prevent further erosion of soil around the flooring support system.
 Other common issues that produce a need for sagging floor repair are over spanning of floor joist, wood rot, and termite damage.
 Additionally, beams can also sag due to over spanning between piers.
 Sometimes, a high level of moisture and insect damage triggers wood rot, which eventually leads to sill plate failure.
-The best way to treat this problem is to lift the home and replace the sill palate by using special jacks.
+The best way to treat this problem is to lift the home and replace the sill plate by using special jacks.
 Contact us today to get started!

 Back to Basement & Crawl Space Repair Blog